agaggi/dotfiles/README.md

 ### Nord Colorscheme

-Copy the `nord.colorscheme` file to the local configuration directory `~/.local/share/konsole`.
-Then:

-1. Open the Settings menu and select *Edit Current Profile*
-2. Switch to the *Appearance* tab
-3. Select `Nord` from the list
+Run the `nord.sh` script and a profile will be created under *Preferences*.

 ### Settings

-- Window size 90 x 30
+- Window size 80 x 30
 - Hide scrollbar